aws-beam/aws-codegen/README.md

 ### Ubuntu Linux dependencies

-Two packages are needed for Ubuntu: `gcc` and `cmake`.
+Two packages are needed for Ubuntu: `gcc` and `build-essential`.
 To install them:

     $ apt-get install build-essential cmake

 ### Mac OS X dependencies

-The same packages are needed in OS X, but you may install them with [brew][]:
+Two similar packages are needed in OS X, but you may install them with [brew][]:

     $ brew install gcc cmake

-Alternativaly you can install XCode's Command Line Developer Tools package:
+Alternatively you can install XCode's Command Line Developer Tools package:

     $ xcode-select --install